Olatubosun/rocksdb.docs/Basic-Operations.md

 [[Checkpoints]] provides the ability to take a snapshot of a running RocksDB database in a separate directory.
 Files are hardlinked, rather than copied, if possible, so it is a relatively lightweight operation.

 ## I/O
-By default, RocksDB's I/O go through operating system's page cache.
+By default, RocksDB's I/O goes through operating system's page cache.
 Setting [[Rate Limiter]] can limit the speed that RocksDB issues file writes, to make room for read I/Os.

-Users can also choose to by pass by page cache, using [Direct I/O](https://github.com/facebook/rocksdb/wiki/Direct-IO).
+Users can also choose to bypass operating system's page cache, using [Direct I/O](https://github.com/facebook/rocksdb/wiki/Direct-IO).

 See [[IO]] for more details.